Healthcare Marketing: Here’s What You Need to Know in 2024

 • Threats: Increased competition and changes in regulations

-Our TOWS analysis shows that:
+Our TOWS analysis shows the following for our healthcare practice:

-Our marketing goal will therefore be twofold:
+Our marketing goal will, therefore be twofold:

 • Market development: We’ll use partnerships with health and wellness influencers in New York or any other location to promote our existing treatments to a new market.